vimtor/action-zip/README.md

 #### `files`

-Files or directories to zip.
+Files or directories to zip, relative to GITHUB_WORKSPACE environmental variable.

 - **Required:** Yes